The Right Approach: Production

 The film was based on Garson Kanin's play The Live Wire which debuted on Broadway in August 1950.

 Film rights were bought by 20th Century Fox who originally announced it as a vehicle for Elvis Presley once the latter got out of the army.

 The film was announced by Fox executive Bob Goldstein in September 1960.
 It was turned into a star vehicle for Frankie Vaughan who had just made Let's Make Love for Fox.

 The title was changed to No Right to Love.

+Variety later called the film "throwaway fare" and an example of "the kind of indiscriminate production" that Fox put out in 1960-61.